Devin Haney vs. Vasiliy Lomachenko: Aftermath

 The decision however, was greatly disputed, as many onlookers felt Lomachenko had done enough to win, including fellow boxers Shakur Stevenson and Jorge Linares, who had previously predicted a Haney victory.
+Actor Tom Holland argued that there was a "general consensus" that Lomachenko had won the fight.
 Judge Dave Moretti's scorecard, giving round 10 to Haney despite Lomachenko dominating that round, was heavily criticised.
 Others argued that as the fight had been close, a narrow result for Haney was not unreasonable.
 CompuBox punch stats showed Haney had landed 110 of 405 punches thrown (27%), while Lomachenko landed 124 of 564 (22%), with both boxers outlanding the other in five rounds each, the other two rounds being even.
 Lomachenko believed he had won and his team subsequently stated they would file an appeal regarding the result.
 Haney on his part praised Lomachenko, calling him his toughest opponent yet.

 Regardless of the result, the fight and the performances of both men were widely praised.
 It was described by multiple accounts as "thrilling", with Lomachenko's display against a substantially younger and larger opponent being highly lauded.

 After the event, Haney was fined $25,000 for violently shoving Lomachenko during the weigh-in faceoffs.

 The event, which was a sell-out with a crowd of 14,436, produced by ESPN+ pay-per-view generated around 150,000 buys, grossing approximately $9 million in domestic revenue.
 According to Dan Rafael, the live gate was a “low seven figure gate.”
 Haney was guaranteed a $4 million purse and Lomachenko had a base purse of $3 million.